michaeljclark/michaeljclark.github.io/software.md

 The gem5 simulator is a modular platform for computer-system architecture research, encompassing system-level architecture as well as processor microarchitecture.
-It features a detailed pipeline model for a wide variety of architecures.
+It features a detailed pipeline model for a wide variety of architectures.

 __*rv8*__